Puddnhead/myretail/Readme.md

 Updates the price of a product in the DB.
 This request takes a JSON product object and uses the product ID of the object rather than the path parameter.
 It ignores any changes to the product name.
-The service returns the updated object if successful or a 404 Resource Not Found exception if the update fails.
+The service returns the updated object if successful or a 404 Resource Not Found response if the update fails.

+The service requires a header `Universes-Mastered: This One` without which it will return a 401 Unauthorized response.

 Sample JSON:

 ```$json
 {